kanbanyte/sepa/sqap/sqap.md

 In the unlikely event of repository loss, the latest back up is used and the team will perform a general check to find any missing material.
 * Temporary absence of team member.\
 Team member can be temporarily absent due to illness or personal matters, and may not complete assigned work on time.
-This loss of productivity has a moderate impact on the team's progress, which can minimized by dividing work multiple team members.\
+This temporary loss of productivity has a moderate impact on the team's progress.\
+The risk can minimized by spreading work to multiple team members.
 If a team member is absent and is unlikely to finish their task on time, the task will be transferred to a different member immediately.
 The absent team member should alert the team of their condition and time estimates as soon as possible so the team can react accordingly.
 * Inappropriate design.\